 How to Retrofit a Flat Roof with Metal

 Metal is known for its durability, weather resistance, low maintenance costs, improved energy efficiency, longevity, and ease of installation.
-Metal is also more resistant to puncture from hail which can be a significant concern to many commercial building owners.
+Metal is also more resistant to hail punctures, which can be a significant concern for many commercial building owners.

-Consequently, metal roofing is a favored product when retrofitting a low slope or flat roof.
+Metal roofing is a favored option for retrofitting a low-slope or flat roof.

-Schools, apartment buildings, warehouses, factories, and big box stores favor low-sloped roofing because it can be more cost-effective during the initial construction stage for large buildings.
+Schools, apartment buildings, warehouses, factories, and big-box stores favor low-slope roofing because it can be more cost-effective during the initial construction stage for large buildings.

 While the lower initial cost is a benefit of low-slope roofs, they present many challenges to building owners.
-Common issues include ponding water, leaks from internal drains, pipe penetrations, clogged scupper boxes, and frequent roof replacement.
+Common issues include ponding water, leaks from internal drains and pipe penetrations, clogged scupper boxes, and frequent roof replacements.

-Over time, many building owners tire of low-slope roof issues and instead desire products with longer life expectancies and less maintenance.
+Over time, many building owners tire of low-slope roof issues and instead seek products with longer life expectancies and lower maintenance requirements.
 Owners in this situation often gravitate to metal roofing.

 Before beginning the design of the new metal retrofit system, it's important to consider the original roofing material.
 It’s also essential to consider the existing building's roof slope, geometry, framing, and gutter system.